 Convicted murderer of Monroe woman paroled after 33 years

-Because Larry Allen Moore Jr. will not be allowed to live near the victim's family, the victim's uncle said Moore is expected to be released in Lenawee County.

-The Michigan Court of Appeals supported a parole board’s decision to release Moore, 53, who was convicted of second-degree murder in the 1986 rape and strangulation of Connie Probst, who was 20 years old at the time.
+The Michigan Court of Appeals supported a parole board’s decision to release Larry Allen Moore Jr., 53, who was convicted of second-degree murder in the 1986 rape and strangulation of Connie Probst, who was 20 years old at the time.

 “We fought it to the limits of the law,” Roehrig said.
 “He will be released.
 We are obliged to follow the law.”

-In an eight-page ruling, the appellate court ruled that Monroe County Circuit Court cannot reverse the parole board’s decision.
+In an eight-page ruling, the appellate court ruled that the 38th Circuit Court cannot reverse the parole board’s decision.

 But the victim’s family is not convinced.
-Probst's uncle, Zebbie Probst, believes Moore remains dangerous and unremorseful.
+Connie’s uncle, Zebbie Probst, believes Moore remains dangerous and unremorseful.

 Probst said he was told Moore would be released in Lenawee County because he’s not allowed to live close to the victim’s family.
 Moore will be on two years of probation upon his release.
 The appellate judges said Moore has successfully completed rehabilitative programs and therapy and has family members willing to assist him with life outside prison.